Shore Capital Reaffirms House Stock Rating for Serinus Energy (LON:SENX)

-Shore Capital reaffirmed their house stock rating on shares of Serinus Energy (LON:SENX – Get Rating) in a research note issued to investors on Monday morning, Digital Look reports.
+Shore Capital restated their house stock rating on shares of Serinus Energy (LON:SENX – Get Rating) in a research note published on Monday morning, Digital Look reports.

 - Inflation and the Energy Crisis are Two Freight Trains on a Collision Course – Here’s How to Prepare